shamrin/codeblocks/README.md

       codeblocks python README.md -- black -

 Options:
   --wrap     Wrap each code block in a function.
-  --check / --no-check  Do not modify the file, just return the status.
-Return
+  --check    Do not modify the file, just return the status.
+Return code 0
-                        code 0 means block matches COMMAND output.
+             means block matches COMMAND output.
 Return code 1 means block would be modified.
   --version  Show the version and exit.
   --help     Show this message and exit.
 ```

 # Examples